10 Tips to Prevent a Pharmacy Robbery

 Since neither pharmacists nor patients want their pharmacy to be targeted, here are a few tips to prevent a robbery:

 1. Know your audience.The DEA has found that pharmacy robbers are often white men aged between 20 and 30 years.
 They may be wearing a hat, sunglasses, or some other form of covering over their face.In other cases, the robber may be wearing a bizarre outfit.
-One man robbed pharmacy with an orange traffic cone in hand while wearing a hardhat, reflective vest, and long, yellow rain jacket.
+One man robbed a pharmacy with an orange traffic cone in hand while wearing a hardhat, reflective vest, and long, yellow rain jacket.
 Another man who was on a robbery spree in the San Francisco Bay area had been dressing up as a clown during each incident.A 2011 Pharmacists Mutual Insurance Company (PMIC) pharmacy robbery report advised that the robber might not always be a stranger.
 The analysis indicated that, in a high percentage of cases, the individual had frequented the pharmacy at least 3 times before the crime.

 1. Have a duress button.